aaron-grau/curic/react/projects/pokedex/README.md

 ### Pokemon Detail

 Before creating a component, we should always plan out where and how it will get its information.
-Eventually, we also want the `PokemonDetail` to display the toys that a pokemon has.
+Eventually, we also want the `PokemonDetail` to display the toys that a Pokemon has.
 Talk over the following questions with your partner and check in with a TA:

 1. Where will the `PokemonDetail` get it's information from?
 2. How will we pass this information to `PokemonDetail`?

 Implement the `PokemonDetail` component just like we did the `PokemonIndex`:

-1. create an API function that fetches a single pokemon
+1. create an API function that fetches a single Pokemon
-2. create actions for both requesting and receiving a single pokemon
+2. create actions for both requesting and receiving a single Pokemon
-3. update the reducer to respond to the receiving of a pokemon
+3. update the reducer to respond to the receiving of a Pokemon
-4. update the middleware to respond to the requesting of a pokemon
+4. update the middleware to respond to the requesting of a Pokemon
 5. create a `PokemonDetailContainer` that maps `PokemonDetail` to props

 Review the `_pokemon.json.jbuilder` file and talk with your partner about how you believe the `PokemonDetail` object will look before we map it to props.
 Confirm your answer by navigating to the URL in your browser.